Equity for All

 The EGD Collective values inclusion and diversity as it makes us stronger and furthers games as an important medium in society.
 We work to advance diversity and pluralism in our Collective and in the communities in which we live.

-In 2019-2020, we served over 2,500 students from 52 colleges at our flagship location within Hunter College and virtually.
-Over 300 students discovered their career path through our programs, more than 200 students took advantage of our crisis resources, and 36 were directly prevented from dropping out or getting academically dismissed.
+Our flagship campus at Hunter College served over 2,500 students from 52 colleges in 2019-2020.
+Our programs have helped more than 300 students find their career path, more than 200 students have accessed our crisis resources, and 36 students were prevented from dropping out or getting academically dismissed.

 We first worked within the City University of New York system, where 80% of students are BIPOC, 61% experience food/housing insecurity or homelessness, 24% graduate in 4 years, and 12% participate in a paid internship.
 After its success, we started to expand outward.